What Is Phishing? Tips to Avoid Phishing Scams

 How to Prevent Phishing Scams

-If suspicious emails arrive in your inbox, here are some ways to help avoid falling for a phishing scam:2,3
+If suspicious emails arrive in your inbox, here are some ways to help avoid falling for a phishing scam:1,5

 • Don’t click on an attachment or link unless you’re sure it’s legitimate.
-Attackers can disguise bad links behind innocent-looking text, but if you’re using a computer you can generally hover your cursor over the link to reveal the real URL.
-Many types of attachments can conceal malware that steals data or causes other problems, including spreadsheets and word-processing documents.
+Attackers can disguise bad links behind innocent-looking text, but if you’re using a computer you can often hover your cursor over the link to reveal the real URL.
+Attachments may conceal malware that steals data or causes other problems, including spreadsheets and word-processing documents.

 • If a request seems odd, unusual, or suspicious, it probably is.
 If it appears to be from someone you know, try contacting them by phone or another method to make sure they really sent the request.